 Ready to have your mind blown?
-Here’s a video from EMGtv which features Loomis ripping out his incredible solo track ‘Jato Unit‘ from his album ‘Zero Order Phase’.
+Here’s a video from EMGtv which features Jeff Loomis ripping out some of the best shred guitar playing from his incredible solo track ‘Jato Unit‘ from the album ‘Zero Order Phase’.

-Paul Gilbert once referred to Shawn Lane as being “the most terrifying guy of all time”, referring to his abilities on the guitar.
-It is an unfortunate fact that his name is not widely known to many who are not musicians themselves.
+Paul Gilbert once referred to Shawn Lane as being “the most terrifying guy of all time”, referring to his abilities as a guitar player.
+It is an unfortunate fact that his name is not widely known to many who are not guitar players themselves.

 Check out Shawn’s god-like musicianship in the video below in which he rips out his track ‘Gray Pianos Flying‘.